Virtua Fighter 4

-is a 2001 fighting video game developed and published by Sega for arcades.
+is a 2001 fighting video game developed by Sega AM2 and published by Sega for arcades.
 It is the fourth game installment in the Virtua Fighter series.
 It was first released in arcades on the NAOMI 2 board followed by a console port as well as Virtua Fighter 4: Evolution on the PlayStation 2 under the budget-priced "Greatest Hits" label in 2002 and 2003, respectively.
 The sequel, Virtua Fighter 5, was released in 2006.

 Gameplay

 Virtua Fighter 4 became much more streamlined and user friendly than its predecessors, while expanding on old ideas and adding new techniques.
 The evasion system was revamped from Virtua Fighter 3, the evade button was removed, and evades were split into two types, successful and unsuccessful.
 When evades were not performed with the proper timing, they were unsuccessful leaving the fighter vulnerable.
 The evade + throw escape option select, which was an advanced technique discovered in Virtua Fighter 3, was expanded upon.
 Virtua Fighter 4 allowed the player to escape as many throws as they could, and lengthened the window for performing a successful throw escape during an [unsuccessful] evade.
 A new move type called a Sabaki was added; an attack that also doubles as a reversal versus one or more move types.

 The two new characters, Vanessa Lewis and Lei-Fei, had moves that employed these properties significantly more than the returning cast, and were quite experimental for Virtua Fighter characters.
 Vanessa Lewis is a black Vale Tudo/Muay Thai kickboxer with two completely separate moves sets that can be switched between on the fly, and Lei-Fei, a Shaolin monk, employs many stances that flow into one another.

 Taka-Arashi, one of the new characters added to Virtua Fighter 3, was omitted, apparently due to the developers not being able to make him work properly with the Virtua Fighter 4 system mechanics.

 The fighting arenas reverted to the old Virtua Fighter style of flat and square, as opposed to Virtua Fighter 3s wild and undulating stage designs.
 The reason behind this was to make the game less random, and more balanced and competitive in nature.
 Walls, however, were kept and expanded upon with a wall stagger/juggle system and several wall types including high + unbreakable, low + breakable, and low + unbreakable + open corners.
 Some stages’ walls can be broken by knocking down the opponent while the latter is behind the wall and at low health, with the next round permanently leaves the stage's without a fence that have been broken.